rd-switchboard/Inference/README.md

 Inference enginge consists from a selection of different java modules united into one global Maven project, located in the main Repository folder.
 Part of these modules are libraries used by other modules and remaining modules are separate applications, designed to perform different taks.
-All applications will require one or two Neo4j instances to be avaliable and will use them in the exclusive mode. so no two applications can work at the same time.
+All applications will require one or two Neo4j instances to be avaliable and will use them in the exclusive mode, so no two applications can work at the same time.
 The Inefence Engine suppose to run them one by one in some batch process and such design allows to exclude some tasks from the batch to save time and resources.

 Project modules and data are separated into different folders to make navigation between them easy.

 * Build: Project Distribution module
-* Data: Static data, incliding list of institutions, patterns, sevices, arc and nhmrc granst and test nodes
+* Data: Static data, incliding list of institutions, patterns, sevices, arc and nhmrc grants and test nodes
 * Importers: All modules, designed to import data into Neo4j from different Data Sources
 * Importers/ANDS: ANDS Metadata Import Module
 * Importers/ARC: ARC Grants Import Module